Gallery

 Turned boxes

-Big segmented vases are cool but takes forever.
+Big segmented vases are cool but take forever.
 Sometimes you just want to make something that can be done in a day.
 When I'm in a creative rut, or I just don't feel like spending 75 hours on a single piece, I turn a couple of small boxes.
 It's also a great way to use every last bit of wood.

 ------